zezewewe/RealTimeMusicSynth/Analysis.md

 |----------------------------------------------------|-------|
 | Latency, Ln (sum of (tn/ti)*Ti) (ms)               | 22.26 |

-Since latency,Ln (22.26ms) is lesser than the longest initiation task, tn (100ms), all tasks are executed within the interval of the longest task.
+Since latency, Ln (22.26ms) is lesser than the longest initiation task, tn (100ms), all tasks are executed within the interval of the longest task.

 # Critical Instant Analysis <a name="critical"></a>
 A critical instant for a task is defined to be an instant at which a request for that task will have the largest response time.
 In other words, it is the worst-case scenario where every task i is initiated at the same time.